mgussekloo/Alfred-Quickly-Find-Folders/README.md

 # Quickly Find Folders

-Alfred workflow to Quickly Find Folders by partial match.
+Alfred workflow to Quickly Find Folders by partial match(es).
 Powered by the standard Find utility.

 ![Demo image](demo.gif)

 # Usage
-First, configure the workflow and set a folder to start searches from.
-In my case, it's my development projects folder.

-- Use the keyword "qff" followed by a partial folder name to start searching.
+- Use the keyword *qff* followed by one or more partial folder names to start searching.
+  - To quickly find ~/Projects/Demo/Workspace/Resources/Assets, you could use "qff demo assets"
+  - To quickly find ~/Dropbox/Photos/2024/August/Spain, you could use "qff drop 24 spain"

-- Select a folder and press enter to "drill down" and start a search from here.
+- Press enter to "drill down" and start a new search, from here.
-- Or select a folder and press command+enter to open in Finder, or option+enter to reveal in Finder.
+- Press command+enter to open in Finder, or option+enter to reveal in Finder.
-- Use . (a single dot) to target the current directory, or .. (two dots) to target the parent directory.
+- Use . (a single dot) to select the current directory, or .. (two dots) to select the parent directory.

 # Good to know

-The default folder maxdepth for searches is 3.
-The minimum length for a search query is 3 letters.
-These defaults aim to keep searching snappy and prevent generic results, but they can be configured to your liking.
+This only finds folders.
+This is the intended behavior.
+The default search max depth is 3, meaning for every search term it searches three folders deep.
+The minimum length for a searchterm is 3 letters.
+This keeps searching fast-ish and prevents searching for short, generic terms.
+Feel free to configure it to your liking.

 Folders prefixed with a dot (e.g. .git), vendor, node_modules, ~/Library and some Wordpress folders are ignored by the search.